-Action taken by Procedure Sanctions and/or Support may include: School Code of Positive Behaviour is invoked at Senior Management Level.
+Action taken by Procedure Sanctions and/or Support may include: by Principal or Deputy Principal School Code of Positive Behaviour is invoked at Senior Management Level.
 Contact made with parents/guardians of both parties.
-Parents/guardians of perpetrator(s) meet with Principal/Deputy Principal (Year Head may also be asked to attend).
-Principal will use discretion in meeting parents of victim.
-Feedback given to relevant teacher(s)- Year Heads.
-Records kept and all necessary paperwork/ forms completed.
-Follow up progress Sanctions and/or Support may include: Sanctions may include: After-school detention or other agreed sanction from school's Code of Positive Behaviour.
+Parents/guardians of perpetrator(s) meet with Principal/Deputy Principal (Year Head may also be asked to Sanctions may include: After-school detention or other agreed sanction from school's Code of Positive Behaviour.
 Out of school Suspension.
 Parents/Guardians are met, and conditions set regarding student's future behaviour.
 Contract is signed by both pupil and parents.
 Parents/guardians may be asked to attend a meeting with Senior Management and the Discipline Committee.
-The future of the student(s) in the school may be considered.
+The future of the student(s) in the school may attend).
+Principal will use discretion in meeting parents of victim.
+4) Feedback given to relevant teacher(s)- Year Heads. be considered.
 A referral may be made to The Board of Management.
-Supports may include: Referral to Guidance Counsellor, HSCL Coordinator, Behaviour for Learning Classroom.
+Supports may include: Referral to Guidance Counsellor, HSCL Coordinator, Behaviour for Learning 5) Records kept and all necessary paperwork/ forms completed.
+6) Follow up progress with victim and bully, bystanders and others involved.
+Classroom.
 Referral to GP and /or National Education Psychological Service (NEPS).
-Contact with relevant external agencies and authorities, as appropriate e.g., HSE Children with victim and bully, bystanders and others involved.
-7) Continue to monitor the situation. and Family Social Services.
+Contact with relevant external agencies and authorities, as appropriate e.g., HSE Children and Family Social Services.
+Continue to monitor the situation.